josephchenhk/qtrader/README.md

 QTrader provides a module named `BacktestRecorder` to record variables during backtesting.
 By default, it saves `datetime` and `portfolio_value` every timestep.

-If you want to record additional variables, you need to write a method called `get_var` in your strategy:
+If you want to record additional variables (let's say it is called `var`), you need to write a method called `get_var` in your strategy:

 ```python
 from qtrader.core.strategy import BaseStrategy